CUSystem/pt_module_patches/README.md

 This repository is the home to patches created against Peopletools Puppet modules to correct issues found in our environment.

+These are all built against the 8.56 delivered modules.
+Likely they will not 'git apply' against the 8.55 modules due to additions from Oracle, but they are all simple to replicate with copy/paste.

 # File list
     ./README.md